 First, UM will assess whether your previous education makes that you qualify for admission.
 Therefore, it is very important that you check beforehand whether you satisfy the requirements.

 If you qualify for admission, you can continue the selection and enrolment process.

 It is important that you check regularly your messages and to do list in Studielink and in the MyApplication portal and that you follow the instructions carefully and timely.

 Candidates who participate in the selection procedure will be assessed according to predetermined selection criteria.
 See the document below for more information about the selection criteria.

 The selection process consists of two rounds:

-If applicable, the selection committee will assess your uploaded ‘Definitive schedule for satisfying the statutory prior education and/or additional subject requirements on time’.
+If applicable, the selection committee will assess your uploaded document ‘Definite elimination schedule’.
 For more information regarding the procedure of round 2 see the document below.

 Please note: depending on the COVID-19 infections and measures, decisions can be taken to adjust the selection procedure.
 In case of changes, candidates will be informed appropriately.